-How do you write an effective e-mail message that your recipient finds clear and easy to understand?
+How do you write an e-mail message that is clear and easy to understand?
 There is more to it than typing a few words and clicking the Send button.
 These notes give guidelines on technical issues, document structure, the importance of knowing your audience, language issues, and layout and visual design.

 A clear distinction between technical issues and content issues does not exist.
 For practical purposes, that is not important.
 Typically, there are no rights and wrongs; you just need to be aware of the options available and the implications of your choices:

 - HTML or plain text?
 HTML e-mail has many advantages over plain text e-mail.
 However, it can carry worms and viruses.
 Therefore, many people prefer plain text e-mail.
 If you send an HTML e-mail, and if your recipient's system is set up for plain text, then usually the recipient will see the e-mail message as an attachment.
 Usually, the e-mail software can change the message so that there is also a plain text version.
 Sometimes the conversion is not correct, and the HTML code is displayed, as shown in the example below.